-Hi!
-I'm Yogesh, Operations Manager in a non-governmental organization (NGO) working on solid waste management solutions in the hills of Lower and Upper Dharamsala.
-We also have projects in the city of Dehradun, and in the villages around Corbett National Park.
-We organize community clean-up drives, door-to-door dry solid waste collection, school education initiatives, public awareness programs, upcycling workshops, murals, composting, and much more.
+This is a non-governmental organization (NGO) working on solid waste management solutions in the hills of Lower and Upper Dharamshala and Bir in Himachal.
+We also have projects in the city of Dehradun, in the villages around Corbett National Park, and in the beautiful mountains of Rishikesh, Uttarkashi and Mussoorie.
+We organize community clean-up drives, dry solid waste collection from businesses and Govt offices, school education initiatives, public awareness programs, upcycling workshops, murals and art installations, composting, and much more.

-We are doing our best to save the hills of Bhagsunag, Dharamkot, Gallu, and Triund from large amounts of waste left and littered by tourists, and dumped by cafes and guesthouses, and ignored by local authorities.
-We are always in need of enthusiastic and environmentally conscious people who want to make a difference and help us with our clean-up initiatives and are willing to try creative ideas and engage the community.
+We are doing our best to save the hills of Dharamshala from large amounts of waste left and littered by tourists, or dumped by cafes, guesthouses, or households, and ignored by local authorities.
+We are always in need of enthusiastic and environmentally conscious people who want to make a difference and help us with our various initiatives and are willing to try creative ideas and engage the community.

-Our project has moved to a main office in Lower Dharamsala and a camp office in Upper Bhagsu (both can be found on Google Maps).
-We're now a team of eight full-time staff who are from Dharamsala as well as different parts of India, who are all here to do their part in protecting our environment, saving the delicate ecosystem of Himachal & the Himalayas, and informing tourists and locals about doing their bit, too.
+Our project has moved to the main office in Lower Dharamshala which can be found on Google Maps.
+We are an team of enthusiastic people who are from Dharamsala as well as different parts of India, who are all here to do their part in protecting our environment, saving the delicate ecosystem of Himachal & the Himalayas, and informing tourists and locals about doing their bit, too.
 Come join us!

 We appreciate if volunteers can stay for at least 3 weeks and we are looking for people to help with:

 - Planting and gardening fruits/vegetables using upcycled materials as prototypes.